Having a brand helps differentiate your business from competing firms and build customer loyalty.

 2. Do I need a brand?

-Every business has already got a brand, even if it doesn't treat it as one
+Every business has a brand identity, even if it doesn't take steps to manage it

-- Your customers (and potential customers) already have a perception of what your business means to them.
+- Your customers (and potential customers) already have a perception, good or bad, of what your business means to them.

-- Building a brand means communicating your message to them more effectively so they immediately associate your business with their requirements.
+- Building a brand is about making sure that customers associate your business with their requirements.

 - Brands can help increase turnover by encouraging customer acquisition and loyalty.